patmann03/pylitetouch/README.md

   - Turn Load off by Load ID
   - Set Brightness Level by Load ID
   - Receive LED updates by keypad and button (events to determine if a load associated to the button is turned on or off)
+    - Returned as:  Keypad_Button,Status  //Example:  22_1,1  Keypad 22 button 1 is on.

 In Development: